sunfishcode/basic-text/docs/BasicText.md

  - Perform `toNFC` with the [Normalization Process for Stabilized Strings].
  - Perform the Error actions from the [Main Table].

-### Stream Conversion, Lossy
+### Stream Conversion, Permissive

-To convert a [Unicode] stream into a Basic Text stream in a manner than always succeeds but potentially loses information:
+To convert a [Unicode] stream into a Basic Text stream in a manner than always succeeds, discarding information not usually considered meaningful or valid in plain text:
  - If the stream starts with U+FEFF, remove it.
- - Perform [String Conversion, Lossy].
+ - Perform [String Conversion, Permissive].
  - If the stream is non-empty and doesn't end with U+A, append a U+A.

-### Stream Conversion, Strict
+### Stream Conversion, Fallible

-To convert a [Unicode] stream into a Basic Text stream in a manner than never loses information but may fail:
+To convert a [Unicode] stream into a Basic Text string in a manner that dicards information not usually considered meaningful and otherwise fails if the content is not valid Basic Text:
  - When [*BOM Compatibility*] is enabled, insert a U+FEFF at the beginning of the stream.
  - When [*CRLF Compatibility*] is enabled, replace any U+A with U+D U+A.
- - Perform [String Conversion, Strict].
+ - Perform [String Conversion, Fallible].
  - If the stream is non-empty and doesn't end with U+A, error with "Basic Text stream must be empty or end with newline".

 [Pre-NFC Table]: #pre-nfc-table
 [Main Table]: #main-table
-[String Conversion, Lossy]: #string-conversion-lossy
+[String Conversion, Permissive]: #string-conversion-permissive
-[String Conversion, Strict]: #string-conversion-strict
+[String Conversion, Fallible]: #string-conversion-fallible
 [*BOM Compatibility*]: #options
 [*CRLF Compatibility*]: #options
 [*NEL Compatibility*]: #options